EUROPEAN SOCIETY FOR TRAUMA AND EMERGENCY SURGERY /

 2.2.6.
 Promoting clinical and basic research in these core subjects;

 2.2.7.
-Stimulating and coordinating scientific research by applying fees, membership fees, incomes from events or club ventures, donations, collections, or other bequests;
+Stimulating and coordinating scientific research and education by applying fees, membership fees, incomes from events or club ventures, donations, collections, or other bequests;

 2.2.8.
-Establishing Sections and Committees for important items;
+Establishing Sections and Committees for important items related to the Society’s objectives;

 2.3.
-The official organ of ESTES is the “European Journal of Trauma and Emergency Surgery”.
+The official journal of ESTES is the “European Journal of Trauma and Emergency Surgery”.

 3. Structure/acquisition and termination of membership